-The Military Services expanded the MCCYN program to include MCCYN-PLUS.
+Effective October 1, 2019, the Military Services expanded the Military Child Care in Your Neighborhood (MCCYN) to include MCCYN-PLUS.
 The MCCYN-PLUS initiative will include community child care programs that are quality rated by their state Quality Rating and Improvement System (QRIS), in locations where nationally accredited care is unavailable.
-The MCCYN-PLUS initiative is currently active in Virginia, Maryland, and Nevada.
-On February 7, 2022, the MCCYN-PLUS initiative will launch in Washington state.
+The MCCYN-PLUS initiative is currently active in:

 Policy Update 1